-That being said, this issue begs the question: how does my school district achieve and maintain ADA compliance?
+That being said, how does your school or district achieve and maintain ADA requirements?

-ADA compliance stretches far beyond adding ALT text to every photo.
-Sure, it's a start.
-But, there are 182 requirements that districts need to be familiar with and stay on top of to maintain AA compliance within WCAG 2.0 requirements.
+ADA compliance stretches far beyond adding ALT text to every image.
+It's a start, but there are dozens of requirements that districts need to be familiar with and maintain AA compliance (or better) within WCAG 2.0 requirements.

-Let's repeat that: 182!!
-Just knowing all of these demands quite a bit of training on the subject, never mind the ongoing training to keep up as requirements change.
-With an average of 3-5 editors per website, and some districts with nearly 100 schools...there is a lot of room for error.
+Just knowing all of these requires quite a bit of training on the subject, never mind the ongoing training to keep up as standards change.
+With multiple editors per website and some districts with dozens of schools...there is a lot of room for error.

-If your district's website is more than 2 years old, and/or you've had more than one person updating content, you'll need to conduct steps 2-5.
+If your district's website is more than two years old, and/or you've had more than one person updating content, you'll need to keep reading.

 When selecting your website provider for ADA compliance, consider the following:

-- Design Experience: Is the website provider both savvy in design and ADA-compliant design?
+- Design experience: Is the website provider both savvy in design and ADA-compliant design?
 One challenge districts face is that in order to make their site complaint, they must sacrifice the design.
-At least at Finalsite, we make sure our clients don't have to make that kind of sacrifice.
+At least at Finalsite, we make sure our clients don't have to make that choice.

 - Content migration: While we recommend starting "fresh" with your new website, in most cases, some content will need to be brought over, so work with a vendor who is willing to help.

-- Simplicity of ongoing maintenance: Does the website platform make it easy to ensure the website maintains ADA compliance?
+- The simplicity of ongoing maintenance: Does the website platform make it easy to ensure the website maintains ADA compliance?

 Depending on the website provider and accessibility partner you select, you will also have to come up with an ongoing maintenance plan.
 Who updates the website, and when?
 If you go with a scan/report tool, who is responsible for making the updates detected by the tool?
 How do you prioritize items?
 What do you do if you get a fine from the OCR?

-With dozens of website content contributors at your district, implementing a maintenance plan will be key to ensuring your website remains compliant.
-At Finalsite, we guarantee that the website design we provide to your district will meet AA requirements.
-We take a lot into consideration during deployment — like color contrast, ALT text, links, page structure, and so on — however, from the moment we hand the website over to you, content and accessibility is in your hands.
+With dozens of website content contributors in your district, implementing a maintenance plan will be key to ensuring your website remains compliant.
+At Finalsite, we'll provide your district with everything you'll need to meet AA requirements.
+We take a lot into consideration during deployment — like color contrast, ALT text, links, page structure, and so on — however, from the moment we hand the website over to you, content and accessibility are in your hands.

-In all candidness, building and maintaining a compliant website isn't going to be cheap.
-To avoid a fine and maintain compliance, your district has three options:
+Building and maintaining a compliant website is an investment of time and resources, but avoiding the issue altogether can be even more costly.
+To avoid a fine and maintain compliance, your school has three options:

-- Option 1: Don't make any investment in new software and risk receiving multiple fines from the OCR — in one case, this cost a district $800,000.
-So, while the cost up front is $0, you run the risk of spending a lot more money down the road.
+- Option 1: Don't make any investment in new software and risk receiving multiple fines from the OCR — In one instance, a public school district received an OCR complaint that culminated in a settlement agreement estimated to exceed $800,000.

-- Option 2: Hire an individual to manage your website and maintain compliance.
-This investment will cost upwards of $100,000 when you factor in salary and other training expenses.
+- Option 2: Hire an individual to manage your website and maintain compliance, which can quickly become costly when you factor in salary and other training expenses.

 - Option 3: Invest in your website and accessibility partner.
-This investment ranges on the size of your district, but can cost as little as $40,000 per year.
+This investment ranges on the size of your district but many vendors can work within your budget.

 ABOUT THE AUTHOR